Communications Director

 Qualifications

-• A Bachelor’s degree in communications, public relations, business administration, education or other fields from a four-year college or university, or commensurate years of professional experience and demonstrated success
+• A bachelor’s degree in education, public policy, business administration, or other related fields from a four-year college or university, or commensurate years of professional experience and demonstrated success.
+Master’s degree in the above fields is preferred.

-• Demonstrated ability to work independently, solid judgment and problem-solving and decision-making skills
+• Demonstrated ability to work independently, such via hybrid work environments.
+Solid judgment, problem-solving, and decision-making skills.

-• Ability to work positively and collaboratively with team members at all levels
+• Ability to work positively and collaboratively with team members at all levels, and function effectively on diverse teams.

 Compensation